material-motion/material-motion/specifications/motion-family.md

 * Depend on the Runtime.
 * Provide examples for every available Plan.

-## Composition families

-A composition family is one that emits new plans in reaction to specific events.

 ## Delegation families

 A delegation family is one that delegates execution to an external system.